-Behavio our Reward Awarded by Academic Work and Attitude to Learning Excellent work in lessons Excellent homework Excellent level of effort Behaviour and Service outside of lessons Acts of kindness towards others.
-Leadership House Points/ Commendations Academic certificates where relevant (Prep Any member of staff Significant Co- curricular contribution.
-Acts of service Doodle Certificates) Significant contribution and/or commitment to Music/Drama performances House Points/ Commendations Drama/Music staff Outstanding performance and/or commitment over a term Email home/ Telephone calls Subject Teacher Sustained progress/achievement in an academic subject Postcard home/ envelope to be opened at home Heads of Department and/or Heads of Year Commitment/progress/ outstanding piece of work Prep - Meeting with Mrs Sablon Senior - Meeting Subject teachers - in liaison with HOD/Subject Coordinator Outstanding levels of kindness/and service towards others over a term with Dr Shaw Prep - Meeting with Mrs Sablon Senior - Meeting with Dr Shaw Individuals to be nominated and agreed by Prep staff/Heads of Year Contribution to sporting match fixtures Match Colours/Laurels PE Department Sustained level of academic achievement in a subject End-of-Year Subject Prize Subject Coordinator (Prep) Heads of Department (Senior) Effort, Service and Achievement 50 commendations/ house points Bronze Certificate Dr Shaw
+Behavio bur Reward Awarded by Academic Work and Attitude to Learning Excellent work in lessons Excellent homework Excellent level of effort Behaviour and Service outside of lessons Acts of kindness towards others.
+Leadership Significant Co-curricular contribution.
+Acts of service House Points/ Commendations Academic certificates where relevant (Prep Doodle Certificates) Any member of staff Significant contribution and/or commitment to Music/Drama performances House Points/ Commendations Drama/Music staff Outstanding performance and/or - Email home/ Subject Teacher commitment over a term Telephone calls Sustained progress/achievement in an academic subject over a term Postcard home/ envelope to be opened at home Heads of Department and/or Heads of Year Commitment/progress/ outstanding piece of work Prep - Meeting with Mrs Sablon Senior - Meeting with Mrs Mallendane Subject teachers - in liaison with HOD/Subject Coordinator Excellent levels of kindness/and service towards others over a term Prep - Meeting with Mrs Sablon Senior - Meeting with Ms Wilks Individuals to be nominated and agreed by Prep staff/Heads of Year Outstanding and/or sustained academic progress, commitment and/or achievement Outstanding and/or sustained levels of kindness/and service towards others Breakfast with Dr Shaw Nominated by staff Contribution to sporting match fixtures Match Colours/Laurels PE Department Sustained level of academic achievement in a subject End-of-Year Subject Prize Subject Coordinator (Prep) Heads of Department (Senior) Effort, Service and Achievement 50 commendations/ house points Bronze Certificate Head of Year Effort, Service and Achievement 100 commendations/ house points Silver Certificate Head of Year

-Effort, Service and Achievement 100 commendations/ house points Silver Certificate Dr Shaw Effort, Service and Achievement 175 commendations/ house points Gold Certificate Effort, Service and Achievement 250 commendations/ house points Platinum Certificate Dr Shaw Most enthusiastic student of Literature Mary Douglas Campbell Award Nominated Service to the School Desmond Fennell Cup Nominated The student who has shown great courage/determination Jo Storey Cup Nominated The student who has gained the most of her years at Thornton Sister Edmund Boutell Trophy Nominated
+Effort, Service and Achievement 175 commendations/ house points Gold Certificate Dr Shaw Effort, Service and Achievement 250 commendations/ house points Platinum Certificate Dr Shaw Most enthusiastic student of Literature Mary Douglas Campbell Award Nominated Service to the School Desmond Fennell Cup Nominated The student who has shown great courage/determination Jo Storey Cup Nominated The student who has gained the most of her years at Thornton Sister Edmund Boutell Trophy Nominated